The galaxy power spectrum on the lightcone: deep, wide-angle redshift surveys and the turnover scale: Approximate forms

-In summary, our final model for the power spectrum on the past lightcone is pieced together using two different models: on large scales, we use the full unequal-time linear model given by \Eqn{eq:PF11}, and on small scales where the approximation is valid, we use \Eqn{eq:approxpk2loop}.
-We use \texttt{CAMB} to generate the $P_{\mathrm{Lin}}$ term, and then use this linear power with FAST-PT \cite{McEwenetal2016} to generate the 1-loop term.
-Finally, as a simple toy model, we take the full \texttt{CAMB} non-linear power, and subtract off $P_{\mathrm{Lin}}$ and the 1-loop contribution from FAST-PT to get the approximate contribution of the 2-loop term.
+In summary, our final model for the power spectrum on the past lightcone is a piecewise combination of two different models: on large scales, we use the full expression of \Eqn{eq:PF11} with the 1-loop UETC model of \Eqn{eq:uneqtc1loop}, and on small scales, we use the approximation of \Eqn{eq:approxpk2loop}.
+Furthermore, we use \texttt{CAMB} to generate the linear theory $P_{\mathrm{Lin}}$, and then FAST-PT \cite{McEwenetal2016}, with $P_{\mathrm{Lin}}$ as input, to generate the 1-loop terms.
+Finally, to calculate a proxy for the `2-loop' terms we compute the nonlinear power spectrum model of \cite{Takahashietal2012}, and subtract off $P_{\mathrm{Lin}}$ and the 1-loop contribution from FAST-PT.
 These are all generated at $z=0$ and then scaled as appropriate using powers of the growth factor $D^i(r)$ as indicated above.